 Long toss: Bauer heaves ball over CF wall, KC beats Indians

+"I'm an intense competitor and that fire is what drives me," Bauer read before answering questions.
+"Today it completely consumed me and took over.
+I just wanted to say I'm sorry for how I behaved.
+It won't happen again."

-It was not clear whether Bauer was upset with his performance or that manager Terry Francona was pulling him.
+It was not clear at the time whether Bauer was upset with his performance or that manager Terry Francona was pulling him.
 An All-Star last year, Bauer (9-8) had just allowed a two-run single to Nicky Lopez that gave the Royals a 7-5 lead with one out in the fifth inning.

 When Francona emerged from the dugout, Bauer turned, took a couple steps and fired the ball over the 410-foot mark.